Zerelda James

-Zerelda Elizabeth Cole James Simms Samuel (January 29, 1825 – February 10, 1911) was the mother of outlaws Frank James and Jesse James.
+Zerelda Elizabeth Cole James Simms Samuel (January 29, 1825 – February 10, 1911) was the mother of famous outlaws Frank James and Jesse James.

 Biography

-Cole was born to James and Sarah Lindsay Cole on January 29, 1825, in Woodford County, Kentucky.
-She had one brother, younger than her by one year, named Jesse Richard Cole.
-Her brother committed suicide in 1895 for unknown reasons.
+Cole was born to Otto and Ella Lindsay Cole on January 29, 1825, in Woodford County, Kentucky.
+She had one brother, younger than her by one year, named Jesse Richard Cole, who committed suicide by gunshot on 12 November 1895 at Kearney at the age of 67.
+He had been complaining of being sick for a few days, went to the chicken house carrying a pillow, laid down and fired a shot through his heart.

 She was of English and Scottish descent.
 When Zerelda was a child, her father broke his neck in a riding accident, leaving her mother with two young children.
 They were taken in by her paternal grandfather, who owned a saloon.
 Later, her mother remarried Robert Thomason, a farmer.
 Zerelda did not get along with her new stepfather, Robert, so she went to live with some of her mother's relatives in Kentucky, where she attended a Catholic girls' school.

 First marriage

-Zerelda Cole got married to Robert Sallee James on December 28, 1841, at the residence of her uncle, James Madison Lindsay, in Stamping Ground, Kentucky, when she was 16 years old.
+Zerelda Cole married Robert Sallee James on December 28, 1841, at the residence of her uncle, James Madison Lindsay, in Stamping Ground, Kentucky, when she was 16 years old.
 A college friend of Robert's officiated as the best man, and tobacco was given in bond.
 The two moved to the vicinity of Centerville (later Kearney, Missouri).

 Robert James was a commercial hemp farmer, a slave owner, and a popular evangelical minister in the Baptist Church.
 Zerelda bore him four children.